SEPTA is introducing new, intuitive communications tools to make using transit easier than ever to use.

-- MAPS: We're working on new transit maps that give our customers a different and easy way to look at and envision SEPTA transit.
-This map shows the bus network by frequency.
-When a service comes frequently, there is little need for advanced planning making these routes competitive with today's dynamic transportation options
+We're are also working on two new transit map concepts that will give our customers a new way to look at and envision SEPTA transit.
+The transit maps show the bus network by frequency.
+When a service comes frequently, there is little need for advanced planning making these routes competitive with today's dynamic transportation options.

 Make sure to sign up for email updates on the bus network redesign project.

 - Full Network Map: This map shows the entire bus network by frequency, no matter how often the route comes.
-With this map you get a complete snapshot of the core of the SEPTA network to quickly and easily plan trips all around the region.
-Thank you for all the feedback you submitted - keep an eye out for the final version coming soon.
+With this map you can see the entire core of SEPTA's network, and quickly and easily plan trips all around the region.

-- 15-Minute Transit Map: This map is a simple schematic showing all of the routes that come every 15 minutes MAX, 15 hours per day (6:00 a.m. to 9:00 p.m.), 5 days per week (Monday through Friday).
+- 15-Minute Transit Map: This map is a simple schematic drawing of all our routes that come every 15 minutes or less, 15 hours per day (6:00 a.m. to 9:00 p.m.), 5 days per week (Monday thru Friday).
 You can use all the routes on this map like you use the Broad Street Line and Market-Frankford Line - just show up and ride.
-We continue to work on improvements to this map but it is not quite ready to show you.

 These maps clearly show each bus route and how they connect with other services.
 The goal is to show the strength of SEPTA Transit and how these routes work together to create a network that can move the whole region.